rajhub28/DataCleaningProject/codeBook.md

 * SITTING
 * STANDING
 * LAYING

-These values were obtained either in the testing phase or the training phase of the machine lerning algorithms that were run on the data set.

 3. All other variables range from -1.0 to 1.0 and are average values computed for each SUBJECT and ACTIVITYLABEL pair.
 These average values are computed